 The National Park Service (NPS) manages all national parks, many national monuments and other conservation and historical properties with more than 400 properties in total.
 The NPS plans to increase fees for bus and tour operators up to 1000 percent.
 More

-In the 113th Congress legislators will look to sustain the Highway Trust Fund as a long-term funding mechanism through increased taxation and or new user fees.
+In the next Congress legislators will look to sustain the Highway Trust Fund as a long-term funding mechanism through increased taxation and or new user fees.
 More

-Not one new federal dollar has been expended to protect Americans traveling on the nearly 700 million passenger trips provided by the private intercity bus industry, while billions has been provided to public transit and Amtrak.
+Very little federal funding has been expended to protect Americans traveling on the nearly 605 million passenger trips provided by the private intercity bus industry, while billions has been provided to public transit and Amtrak.
 We need more funding More